Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

 \textbf{Metrics.} We use three metrics for evaluation in this section. \begin{enumerate}[leftmargin=*] \itemsep0em \item \emph{Robust Accuracy} is the prediction accuracy on all the AEs. \item \emph{Mitigation FPR} is the (reduced) FPR from the two-staged combination of detection and mitigation (explained in Section~\ref{sec:reduce-fp}). \item \emph{Mitigation success recall} is the detection recall from the combination of detection and mitigation (Section~\ref{sec:reduce-fp}) - we distinguish this from the \emph{detection success recall}, which is the detection recall from the detection technique alone. \emph{Mitigation success recall} gives the final amount of adversarial examples detected. \end{enumerate}

-\textbf{Result.} { Table~\ref{tab:mitigation} shows \sysname's mitigation performance on all four datasets.
+\textbf{Result.} { Table~\ref{tab:mitigation} shows \sysname's mitigation performance on all datasets.
 The results are averaged across patches of different sizes (5\% to 7\%).
 The detection performance is higher on larger patches as these patches have higher attack success rates (difference between the largest and smallest patch is about 9\%).
 The mitigation performance is consistent across different patch sizes (differences less than 2\%).
-We consider two mitigation strategies, (1) masking alone, and (2) masking with inpainting (\sysname). }
+We consider two mitigation strategies, (1) masking-alone and (2) GAN-based recovery (which first performs masking and then use GAN to recover the contents from the mask) (\sysname). }

-\emph{Robust accuracy}: Masking with inpainting is able to yield higher robust accuracy than masking alone.
-This is because inpainting synthesizes the missing semantic contents in the mask for the network to make a correct prediction.
-The only exception is when 25\% or 50\% of the pixels are masked, where masking alone has higher robust accuracy than masking and inpainting.
-This is because image inpainting relies on the regions outside the mask as the context to synthesize the contents.
-When the masking percentage is small, a large portion of the adversarial pixels remain intact, and thus inpainting cannot reconstruct the contents correctly.
-In this case, it is better to mask the perturbations to shield their contributions to the prediction, rather than inpainting them as done by \sysname.
+\emph{Robust accuracy}: Masking with GAN-based restoration is able to yield higher robust accuracy than masking alone.
+This is because GAN-based restoration synthesizes the missing semantic contents in the mask for the network to make a correct prediction.
+The only exception is when 25\% or 50\% of the pixels are masked, where masking alone has higher robust accuracy than GAN-based recovery.
+This is because the GAN relies on the regions outside the mask as the context to synthesize the contents.
+When the masking percentage is small, a large portion of the adversarial pixels remain intact, and thus the GAN cannot reconstruct the contents correctly.
+In this case, it is better to mask the perturbations to shield their contributions to the prediction, rather than GAN-based recovery as done by \sysname.

-{We also notice that the robust accuracy by \sysname on CelebA is lower than that on the other datasets, which is because the inpainting technique needs to synthesize the correct facial features belonging to a particular celebrity's face to enable correct identity prediction.
-This is a much more challenging task for image inpainting than for the other three datasets, and hence \sysname yields a lower robust accuracy. \sysname achieves the highest robust accuracy on ImageNette, as it is a 10-class dataset, and performing correct image classification on this dataset is easier than on the other complicated datasets such as the 1000-class ImageNet. }
+{We also notice that the robust accuracy by \sysname on CelebA is lower than that on the other datasets, which is because the GAN needs to synthesize the correct facial features belonging to a particular celebrity's face to enable correct identity prediction.
+This is a much more challenging task for the GAN than for the other three datasets, and hence \sysname yields a lower robust accuracy. \sysname achieves the highest robust accuracy on ImageNette, as it is a 10-class dataset, and performing correct image classification on this dataset is easier than on the other complicated datasets such as the 1000-class ImageNet. }